How to Improve Reading Comprehension, Fluency, and Speech Production

 If any one of these areas breaks down, the following steps are interrupted.
 When working on reading comprehension, the best way to target improvement is to make sure your child can retell small details from what you are reading, sequence what happened first, second, or third, answer “wh” questions (“what did the boy find in the forest?”), and be able to talk about the story, such as making predictions.

 You can target all of these skills by reading WITH your child.
 Ask them questions as you go along.
 Make sure they are able to tell you what the characters are doing or where they are going.
 The older they get, the more complicated the questions can become.

 Don’t worry if your child isn’t a huge fan of reading.
-You can always use another great resource called Speech Blubs.
-The app can work on all of the above mentioned skills in a fun and interesting way!
-It’s engaging, interesting and keeps kids engaged the entire time they are working on speech and language skills!
+You can always use another great resource, Speech Blubs.
+The app can work on all of the above-mentioned skills in a fun and interesting way!
+It’s engaging, interesting, and keeps kids engaged the entire time they are working on speech and language skills!